chrisbrownlie/bushtucker/.github/CONTRIBUTING.md

 This generally means you'll need to edit [roxygen2 comments](https://roxygen2.r-lib.org/articles/roxygen2.html) in an `.R`, not a `.Rd` file.
 You can find the `.R` file that generates the `.Rd` by reading the comment in the first line.

-## Bigger changes
+## Data issues

-If you want to make a bigger change, it's a good idea to first file an issue and make sure someone from the team agrees that it’s needed.
-If you’ve found a bug, please file an issue that illustrates the bug with a minimal [reprex](https://www.tidyverse.org/help/#reprex) (this will also help you write a unit test, if needed).
+If you’ve found a bug or inconsistency in the data, please file an issue that outlines exactly what the issue is - ideally a table, row number(s) and column name(s).
-See our guide on [how to create a great issue](https://code-review.tidyverse.org/issues/) for more advice.
+See the tidyverse guide on [how to create a great issue](https://code-review.tidyverse.org/issues/) for more advice.

 ### Pull request process